<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Retirement Guide for AT&T Employees

-2025 Tax Rates, Inflation, the AT&T Pension, and Interest Rate Implications
+2026 Tax Rates, Inflation, the AT&T Pension, and Interest Rate Implications

-In this guide, we'll explain the many different factors that you may need to take into account when deciding on the proper time to retire from AT&T: health care, benefit changes, interest rates, upcoming tax changes, and much more.
+In this guide, we'll explain many different factors you may need to take into account when deciding on the proper time to retire from AT&T: health care, benefit changes, interest rates, upcoming tax changes, and much more.

-Keep in mind we are not affiliated with AT&T. We recommend reaching out to your AT&T benefits department for further information.
+Keep in mind that we are not affiliated with AT&T. We recommend reaching out to your AT&T benefits department for further information.
 If you live in the United States, and are in your 50s or 60s, this guide will provide tailored insights for your retirement.

 Table of Contents